AaronAnima/EbOR/README.md

 # EbOR
-EbOR: environments for Example-based Object Rearrangement
+EbOR: Environments for Example-based Object Rearrangement

 Currently there are three environments in this repo: